 Of course, Youtube videos, podcasts, blog posts, books are also beneficial alternative sources of information (and mostly free).
-For example, here is a listing of top design blogs where you could find something to your taste.
+For example, here is a list of top design blogs where you can find something to your taste.
 However, be careful about who made them.
 The rules of thumb are to learn from well-versed specialists, learn in the medium where you perceive the information the best, and put the knowledge to use.

 Our last section that ties everything together is work experience.
 It helps us put our skills and knowledge to use in real-life projects (both personal and commercial).
 Also, while working with clients or other professionals, you train your soft skills and acquire the needed expertise in the design field.
 Is it so Ivory?